thomasarsouze/PlantBiophysics-paper-Quarto/README.md

 # PlantBiophysics article website

 This is the repository for the Pluto notebooks related to the scientific paper about [PlantBiophysics.jl](https://github.com/VEZY/PlantBiophysics.jl).
 This repo is an attempt to convert Pluto based notebooks to more generic jupyter notebooks and then using Quarto.
+Orignial repo with Pluto notebooks can be found [here](https://github.com/VEZY/PlantBiophysics-paper/)

 This repository automatically makes a website from these notebooks using Github actions and [Quarto website creation](https://quarto.org/docs/websites/).